-- 12.1 The Chair of WRC Holdings will receive an annual remuneration of \$19,000 which will be reviewed from time to time.
-Councillors , who are also directors of WRCHL, PHL, PIL, and GWRL, will receive travelling expenses based on the rates applicable to members of the Council.
-Directors of those companies, who are not members of the Council, will receive directors' fees as approved and reviewed by the Council from time to time. - 12.2 The WRCH Group of companies will seek compensation by agreement from the Regional Council for: - (a) Rental and tenancy expenses with regard to the occupation of the Regional Council Centre.

-- (b) Interest and financial costs relating to the provision of any intercompany loans, other financing arrangements and current account balances that may accrue. - (c) Any other function, duty or power they wish the Group to carry out on their behalf and which involves the supply of goods and services.
+- The Chair of WRC Holdings will receive an annual remuneration of \$19,000.
+Councillors, who are also directors of WRCHL, PHL, PIL, and GWRL, will receive travelling expenses based on the rates applicable to members of the Council.
+Directors of those companies, who are not members of the Council, will receive directors' fees as approved by the Council from time to time. - 12.2 The WRCH Group of companies will seek compensation by agreement from Greater Wellington Regional Council for: - (a) Rental and tenancy expenses with regard to the occupation of the Regional Council Centre. - (b) Interest and financial costs relating to the provision of any intercompany loans, other financing arrangements and current account balances that may accrue. - (c) Any other function, duty or power they wish the Group to carry out on their behalf and which involves the supply of goods and services.